kahmi-build/kahmi-dsl/README.md

 ### Kahmi DSL Syntax

-1. **Define a local variable with the `let` Keyword**
+1. **Define a local variable with the `def` Keyword**

-    Local variables are defined using the `let` keyword.
+    Local variables are defined using the `def` keyword.
 The variable can then be addressed in Python expressions or as call block targets (see below).
 The right hand side of the assignment must be a Python expression.

     ```python
-    let my_variable = 42
+    def my_variable = 42
     ```

-2. **Set a property on the current context object**
+2. **Set owner/delegate property**

-    The same syntax but without the `let` keyword assigns the value to a member of the current context object instead of to a local variable.
+    Assigning to a name that was not previously defined with the `def` keyword will attempt to assign the variable to a property of the closure's owner or delegate, or any of the parent closures.

     ```python
-    nmae = "my-project"
+    name = "my-project"
     version = git.version()
     ```

-3. **Configure blocks**
+3. **Parentheses-less function calls**

-    A configure block basically generates a Python function, called the "closure", and passes it to the specified target.
-The closure that is defined after the target is passed to the target by either calling it's `configure()` method or calling the target directly.
+    Functions may be called without parentheses.

     ```python
-    print("Hello, World!")  # Call without body
+    print "Hello, World!"  # Call without body

     buildscript {
       dependencies = ["kahmi-python"]